SixArm/mast-cell-help/topics/food-triggers/index.md

 # Food triggers

 Foods triggers refer to adverse reactions triggered by exposure to certain foods.
-Individuals with food sensitivities may experience symptoms ranging from mild irritation to severe allergic reactions.
+Individuals may experience symptoms ranging from mild irritation to severe reactions or [anaphylaxis](../anaphylaxis/).

 **Examples:**